INVESTOR ALERT: Kirby McInerney LLP Continues Investigation of Shareholder Claims Against ATI Physical Therapy, Inc.

-The law firm of Kirby+McInerney+LLP is investigating potential claims against ATI Physical Therapy, Inc. (“ATI” or the “Company”) (NYSE: ATIP).
-The investigation concerns whether ATI has violated the federal securities laws and/or engaged in other unlawful business practices.
+NEW YORK, Aug.
+05, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against ATI Physical Therapy, Inc. (“ATI” or the “Company”) (: ATIP).
+The investigation concerns whether the Company and its officers have violated the federal securities laws and/or engaged in other unlawful business practices.

 On June 16, 2021, ATI completed its business combination with Fortress Value Acquisition Corp.
 II (“FVAC II”), a special purpose acquisition company.